Githaiga22/-Groupie-Tracker-Visualizations/README.md

    - Creation date

 ### Project Objectives
-The Groupie-Tracker-Search-bar project is intended to build a web-based program that allows searching within a database of artist profiles.
-This functionality includes:
- 1. Data Handling: Manipulation, display, and storage of artist data.
-2. Search Bar: Case-insensitive search across various fields, with suggestions provided in real time.
-3. Typing Suggestions: Each suggestion categorizes the result type (e.g., artist, member).
+The Groupie-Tracker Visualizations project aims to develop a user-friendly web application that displays artist data from an API in an accessible and visually appealing format.
+The project objectives include:

+1. Data Management: Effectively manipulate, store, and display artist data from the API to enhance user experience.

+2. Search Functionality: Implement a case-insensitive search bar with real-time suggestions, categorizing results by type (e.g., artist, member).

+3. User Interface Design: Follow Schneiderman's 8 Golden Rules of Interface Design for a seamless experience:
+      - Strive for consistency in design elements and interaction.
+      - Enable frequent users to use shortcuts for efficiency.
+      - Offer informative feedback to guide user actions.
+      - Design dialogues to yield closure by providing clear completion feedback.
+      - Provide simple error handling with intuitive responses to user errors.
+      - Permit easy reversal of actions to encourage exploration.
+      - Support an internal locus of control so users feel in command of the interface.
+      - Reduce short-term memory load by keeping interactions simple and intuitive.

-4. HTML and JavaScript: Handling events and dynamically displaying search suggestions.
+4. HTML and JavaScript Integration: Use these tools to dynamically handle events, display search suggestions, and enhance overall interactivity.

 ### Technologies Used:
 - Frontend: HTML, CSS, JavaScript